TurboGears/tg2docs/docs/turbogears/validation.rst

 strings and you'd like them converted to their normal Python datatype: numbers to ``int``, dates to ``datetime``, etc.

-This conversion functionality is provided by the `FormEncode`_ package and is applied to your methods using the :class:`.validate` decorator.
-FormEncode provides both validation and conversion as a single step, reasoning that you frequently need to validate something before you can convert it or that you'll need to convert something before you can really validate it.
+This conversion functionality is provided by TurboGears validation support and is applied to your methods using the :class:`.validate` decorator.
+For simple conversions you can either annotate controller arguments with Python type hints or provide explicit validators such as :class:`.Convert` and :class:`.RequireValue`.

-The ``@validate()`` decorator can evaluate both widget-based forms and the standard form arguments so they are not dependent on widgets at all.
+The ``@validate()`` decorator can evaluate type hints, explicit validators, and widget-based forms, so validation is not dependent on widgets at all.
+FormEncode validators and schemas are supported through the separate ``tgext.formencode`` extension instead of being provided by TurboGears itself.

 Furthermore, the ``@validate()`` decorator is not really required at all.
 It just provides a convenience so that you can assume that you